 The history of Chenonceau is particularly special in that it was developed in three different stages by three women who inhabited it over the years.
 Diane de Poitiers, mistress to Henry II; Henry’s wife/widow Catherine de’ Medici; and Catherine’s daughter-in-law, Louise de Lorraine.

-The rivalry between Diane and Catherine is palpable throughout the domaine, especially in the garden.
+The rivalry between Diane and Catherine is palpable throughout the domain, especially in the garden.
 Each woman has their own, sat on opposite sides of the chateau.
 The Diane de Poitiers Garden is a fine example of a floating parterre and beautiful symmetrical design.
 Visit the Loire Valley in winter and you’ll be treated to the château’s now-famous bouquets, dressed in their festive finest.

 Château de Chenonceau